 Newspaper stories from the time attest to Gans’ masterful technique and high reputation.
-In 1906, The Boston Globe described Gans as “one of the most wonderful fighters from a scientific view that the world has ever known.
+In 1906, The Boston Globe described him as “one of the most wonderful fighters from a scientific view that the world has ever known.
 There is not a trick or point that he does not know.”
 The San Francisco Chronicle stated that “[t]here never was a fighter who could block with such skill and precision as Gans.”
 His contemporaries also recognized his brilliance.
-Pound-for-pound great Sam Langford (who defeated Gans under rather exceptional circumstances) declared him the finest boxer who ever lived.
+Pound-for-pound great Sam Langford (who defeated Gans under rather exceptional circumstances) declared him the finest boxer who had ever lived.
 Three-time champion Bob Fitzsimmons regarded him as “the cleverest fighter, big or little, that ever put on the gloves.”
 Benny Leonard, who learned to box while Gans was still champion, idolized “The Old Master,” his ring craft strongly influenced by his predecessor’s.

 The terms of the bout were horribly unfair to Joe, especially when one considers that he, not Nelson, was the rightful title holder.
-Not only did he have to cede most of the purse money to Nelson, but Nelson insisted Gans make weight three separate times prior to the match, each time while wearing his boxing gear, the last just hours before the fight.
+Not only did he have to cede most of the purse money to his white opponent, but Nelson insisted Gans make weight three separate times prior to the match, each time while wearing his boxing gear, the last just hours before the fight.
 This was to be one of the last “fight to the finish” bouts in boxing history and it was a grueling war, though largely one-sided.
 Nelson was outclassed for the most part and Gans scored several knockdowns.
-Finally, in round 42, Nelson reached his limit and intentionally struck Gans below the belt to foul out.
+Finally, in round forty-two, Nelson reached his limit and intentionally struck Gans below the belt to foul out.